Giovanni Antonio Viscardi: Later years

 His last years were filled with official duties and work as an expert consultant in the court building service.
 The Bürgersaalkirche (1709–11), Munich, was the result of collaboration with Johann Andreas Wolff, court painter in Munich.
-Viscardi’s Dreifaltigkeitskirche (1711–18), Munich, is another notable example of the complex spatial organization that he had achieved in his church at Freystadt, on a reduced scale but in a more concentrated form.
+Viscardi's Dreifaltigkeitskirche (1711–18), Munich, is another notable example of the complex spatial organization that he had achieved in his church at Freystadt, on a reduced scale but in a more concentrated form.
 In its organization of space it represents the transition from Italian Baroque to Bavarian Late Baroque.
 The large frescoes in the dome and the altar structures contribute substantially to the spatial impression.
 The two-storey façade of the Dreifaltigkeitskirche has a superelevated middle section that juts out in the form of a bay, with columns marking the points of return of the strongly vertical components of the façade, an innovative solution that heralded the Rococo style in southern Germany.
 This entrance bay is echoed internally by an apse at the back of the deep choir, which leads off from a square nave roofed by a dome on pendentives, broken by four windows above a circular cornice.
 The transepts are stubby and flat-ended.

-Viscardi died, aged 67, in Munich, while still in office.
+Viscardi died on 9 September 1713, aged 67, in Munich, while still in office.

-Most of Viscardi’s work comprises simple functional buildings in the typical style of a master builder from the Grisons, with a feeling for simple cubic masses composed of a unified type of wall surface with flat articulation.
+Most of Viscardi's work comprises simple functional buildings in the typical style of a master builder from the Grisons, with a feeling for simple cubic masses composed of a unified type of wall surface with flat articulation.
 He was adept at adjusting to the indigenous Bavarian style and was important not only for the development of centrally planned religious buildings in Bavaria but also for the formation of a sound building trade.